dqops/dqo/docs/getting-started/index.md

 This guide provides a quick tutorial on how to get started with DQOps using the web interface.
 You will add a data source, analyze it, and review the data quality results.

 ## Sample data
-In the example, we will import a CSV file with a sample [BigQuery public dataset Austin Crime Data](https://console.cloud.google.com/marketplace/details/city-of-austin/austin-crime).
+In the example, we will import a CSV file with a sample [public dataset Austin Crime Data](https://console.cloud.google.com/marketplace/details/city-of-austin/austin-crime).

 Next, we will run and review [basic statistics](../working-with-dqo/collecting-basic-data-statistics.md), and automatically added profiling and monitoring [data quality checks](../dqo-concepts/definition-of-data-quality-checks/index.md).